juergenpabel/circuitpython-escpos-server/README.md

 - Which circuit python version for my &lt;board-name&gt;?
 Probably Circuitpython 8, it just needs [usb_host](https://docs.circuitpython.org/en/8.2.x/shared-bindings/usb_host/index.html) support (see the "Available on these boards" list) - the list is rather short, though.

-- Which circuit python version for PicoW?
-As of 2024-02-15: use a development build, take a look at their [S3 bucket for the PicoW](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/raspberry_pi_pico_w/).
+- Which circuitpython version for PicoW?
+As of 2024-02-26: [CircuitPython 9.0.0-beta.2](https://circuitpython.org/board/raspberry_pi_pico_w/) is the newest (but ...beta.1 will also work)

 - Why not provide the libs as MPYs for better performance and reduced memory consumption?
-Because CircuitPython 9 is still in beta and for the PicoW (my personal setup) it still needs the development builds, which are incompatible with the released MPYs of the other projects.
+Because CircuitPython 9 is still in beta and for the PicoW (my personal setup) it needs a BETA build, which are incompatible with the released MPYs of the other projects.

+- I am on a PicoW and use a configuration (settings.toml) much like you describe here but keep getting a `MemoryError` upon startup, what's going on?
+It's probably the adafruit_minimqtt implementation (together will all the other code) that causes this.
+What I did: get a copy of the circuitpython repository (`git clone https://github.com/adafruit/circuitpython.git`), than checkout the version that matches your deployed firmware version (`git checkout 9.0.0-beta.2` or whatever) and run the MPY compiler on each the .py files in the src/lib/adafruit_minimqtt directory (like `./mpy-cross/mpy-cross ~/Git/circuitpython-escpos-server/src/lib/adafruit_minimqtt/adafruit_minimqtt.py` and such).
+This should generate equally named .mpy files that can than be copied into lib/adafruit_minimqtt on your PicoW (delete the .py files).
+Because of the optimized nature (they are pre-compiled) of those files, circuitpython should now have enough memory to run the app.
+And if not, repeat with other .py files on the PicoW (until success).